elsiete/CanvasDiagramEditor/README.md

 ## About

-  CanvasDiagramEditor is a small program for making logic diagrams that are extremely simple and elegant.
+  CanvasDiagramEditor is a small program for making simple logic diagrams that are extremely simple and elegant.
 Be sure to view the `./Examples`.

 ## Example